 Track Your Spending

-“We all need to live within our means, but it’s often far too easy to lose track of what exactly our spending parameters are,” said Meredith Stoddard, life events experience lead at Fidelity Investments.
+“We all need to live within our means, but it’s often far too easy to lose track of what exactly our spending parameters are,” said Meredith Stoddard, group team lead at Fidelity Investments.
 “Even if you think you’re living well within your paycheck, it can be helpful to periodically step back and review where you actually stand.”